KazeTachinuu/alias_manager/README.md

 # Alias Manager

-Alias Manager is a simple command-line tool written in rust for managing aliases in your shell.
+Alias Manager is a simple command-line tool written in C for managing aliases in your shell.
 It supports adding, listing and removing aliases in your shell

 ## Features